 I watched Blazing Saddles the other night and again laughed my way through Mel Brooks' satirical criticism of the unvarnished racism typical of Hollywood's portrayal of the American west.
 I laughed both because the movie is hilarious and also because, in a way, Brooks is making fun of me and the dominant culture with which I identify.
 Although sometimes it masks the truth, laughter also can be disarming.
 In the film, Brooks finds a way to get people like me a little closer to the mirror of self-scrutiny.
 He hasn't finished the job, but he's advanced the cause.

 Among the dozens of mock-racist references in the film is a scene in which the black hero, Sheriff Bart, encounters Taggart, played by the legend Slim Pickens, who questions the sheriff's authority by calling him "Boy."
 Taggart says, "Now what the hell do you think you're doing with that tin star, Boy?"
 Without hesitation, the sheriff quips back, "Watch that 'boy-shit,' Redneck.
 You're talking to the sheriff of Rock Ridge."
 Taggart's answer sums up the whole purpose of the film: "Well if that don't beat all!
 Here we take the good time and trouble to slaughter every last Indian in the west, and for what?
 So we can appoint a sheriff that's blacker than any Indian.
 I am depressed."
-You can watch that exchange in the video below.

 Even though I'm a generation removed from desegregation, as a southerner, I recognize the reference.
 "Boy" was (and still is) a term of derision used by whites to refer to black men of any age.
 It has been used for centuries as a way of emasculating, dehumanizing, and humiliating people of another race.
 It is primarily a way of denying a black man the decency of his name and the respect appropriate to an adult.
 In the Jim Crow south, white men and women were referred to as "Mr. This" or "Miss That."
 Blacks were not shown that courtesy.
 They had last names, but the white community disregarded them.
 First names were common, and "boy" was a way of further exerting dominance over blacks.
 Even as a child of the 1980s, I was taught to address older white men and women by their last names, but I called most (if not all) of the black men and women I knew by their first names--even those as old or older than my parents.
 I was never taught to say "boy," but still the exclusionary culture lingers.
 I was in college before anyone bothered to ask me what that unconscious and inherited practice represented.
 That was twenty years too late.